Mariner 10: Discoveries

 During its flyby of Venus, Mariner 10 discovered evidence of rotating clouds and a very weak magnetic field.
 Using a near-ultraviolet filter, it photographed Venus's chevron clouds and performed other atmospheric studies.

 The spacecraft flew past Mercury three times.
-Owing to the geometry of its orbit – its orbital period was almost exactly twice Mercury's – the same side of Mercury was sunlit each time, so it was only able to map 40–45% of Mercury's surface, taking over 2,800 photos.
+Owing to the geometry of its orbit – its orbital period was almost exactly twice that of Mercury's – the same side of Mercury was sunlit each time, so it was only able to map 40–45% of Mercury's surface, taking over 2,800 photos.
 It revealed a more or less Moon-like surface.
-It thus contributed enormously to our understanding of Mercury, whose surface had not been successfully resolved through telescopic observation.
+It contributed enormously to the understanding of Mercury, whose surface had not been successfully resolved through telescopic observation.
 The regions mapped included most or all of the Shakespeare, Beethoven, Kuiper, Michelangelo, Tolstoj, and Discovery quadrangles, half of Bach and Victoria quadrangles, and small portions of Solitudo Persephones (later Neruda), Liguria (later Raditladi), and Borealis quadrangles.

 Mariner 10 also discovered that Mercury has a tenuous atmosphere consisting primarily of helium, as well as a magnetic field and a large iron-rich core.
 Its radiometer readings suggested that Mercury has a nighttime temperature of -183 °C and maximum daytime temperatures of 187 °C.

 Planning for MESSENGER, a spacecraft that surveyed Mercury until 2015, relied extensively on data and information collected by Mariner 10.

 Mariner 10 Commemoration

 In 1975, the US Post Office issued a commemorative stamp featuring the Mariner 10 space probe.
 The 10-cent Mariner 10 commemorative stamp was issued on 4 April 1975, at Pasadena, California.

-Since the backup spacecraft was never launched, it was put on exhibition at the National Air and Space Museum of the Smithsonian Institution.